-This uniquely named flower is an easy grow, and its blooms come in an unlimited number of colors.
-The Bearded Iris does extremely well in the sun for around 6 hours and is common front yard plant.
+This uniquely named flower is easy to grow, and its blooms come in an unlimited number of colours.
+The Bearded Iris does extremely well with at least 6 hours of direct sun and is a common front yard plant.

 This pretty perennial makes awesome cut-flowers for bouquets and calls out to many pollinators.
-Liatris is extremely hardy in hot weather and need full sunlight to bloom best.
-I like using liatris as a both a unique, medium sized perennial in the flower bed, and for a spiked cut flower in arrangements.
+Liatris is extremely hardy in hot weather and needs full sunlight to bloom best.
+I like using Liatris as both a unique, medium-sized perennial in the flower bed and as a spiked cut flower in arrangements.

-The Penstemon, or Beardtongue, is a hardy perennial that us very drought tolerant and survives the parching hot weather.
-It attracts hummingbirds, bees, and butterflies, so it’s commonly used near plants that are not self-pollinated.
+Beardtongue is a hardy perennial that is drought-tolerant and survives the parching hot weather.
+It attracts hummingbirds, bees, and butterflies, so it’s commonly planted near non-self-pollinating plants.

-Silvermound is super easy to grow and survives the hottest summer days.
-It keeps it’s clumped shape, but it can spread quite a bit.
-Use it as a nice silvery green counterpoint to all the colour in your garden.
+Silver Mound is super easy to grow and survives the hottest summer days.
+It keeps its clumped shape, but it can spread quite a bit.
+Use it as a nice silvery-green counterpoint to all the colours in your garden.

 13. Hens & Chicks

-It’s hard to find a succulent that can survive prairie winters, but hens and chicks are a tried and true perennial that can survive both the -40 winter temps and the intense heat that often happens right beside the house, especially if it’s facing south.
+It’s hard to find a succulent that can survive prairie winters, but Hens and Chicks are a tried and true perennial that can survive both the -40 winter temps and the intense heat that often happens right beside the house, especially if it’s south-facing.

 Need more perennials in your life?
-(Obviously!)
-Here’s 20 easy to grow perennials for zone 3 gardeners.
+Here are 20 easy-to-grow perennials for Zone 3 gardeners:

-*These are flowers that can either be gardened as perennials or annuals depending on certain species!
+*These are flowers that can be gardened either as perennials or annuals depending on the variety!

-This awesome-named flower has a daisy-like appearance and are very easy to grow.
-They are able to tolerate heat like a champion.
-They can grow to be around 2-3 feet tall, so I’d recommend this flower as a mid-sized plant.
+These flowers have a daisy-like appearance and are very easy to grow.
+They are able to tolerate heat and can grow to be around 2-3 feet tall!

-The dianthus is a very pleasing addition in a garden and accents a lot of other plants in the flower bed.
-They grow in both full sun or part shade and love warm weather.
-Just water regularly during dry spells.
+Dianthus are very pleasing additions to any garden and accent a lot of other plants in the flower bed.
+They grow in both full-sun or part-shade and love warm weather.
+Water regularly during dry spells.

 Lantanas are amazing annuals that like it scorching hot.
-Lantanas prefer moist, well-draining soil but can withstand drought conditions.
+Lantanas prefer moist, well-draining soil but can withstand drought conditions, as well.
 This perennial is common around vegetable gardens that need pollination, as Lantanas are irresistible to butterflies, bees, and even hummingbirds.

 If you want a taller flower with a nice texture that can beat the heat, Cosmos are the prime choice.
-They come in a great deal of different colours and grow very quickly!
-Cosmos are also one of the most versatile cut flowers you can grow, since they can be used for both their foliage and flowers.
+They come in several different colours and grow very quickly!
+Cosmos are also one of the most versatile cut flowers you can grow since they can be used for both their foliage and flowers.

 Just like the name indicates, Sunflowers are devoted to the ball of fire in the sky.
 They can stand the heat and still grow extremely tall.

-Celosia are very interesting and unique looking flowers, that come in both brain and spike varieties.
+Celosias are unique-looking flowers that come in both brain and spike varieties.
 These annuals can live happily in the heat and will always get a second glance from passersby at your garden.

-Periwinkles are one of the most heat tolerant annuals.
-They can survive in the heat and blooms all summer long.
-Periwinkles are awesome as a ground cover, because they can grow in both shade and sun.
+Periwinkles are one of the most heat-tolerant annuals.
+They can survive in the heat and bloom all summer long.
+Periwinkles are awesome as a ground cover because they can grow in both shade and sun.

-A staple of the container flower garden, petunias can be grown as border flowers in a flower bed too.
-You can find them in almost every imaginable colour (even black!!), so there will be something to work with the look you’re going for.
+A staple of the container flower garden, Petunias can also be grown as border flowers in flower beds.
+You can find them in almost every colour imaginable (even black!), so you will always find something to work with the look you’re going for.

-Portulaca reminds me a little bit of a cactus, and it’s one of my go-to solutions to adding colour to an extremely hot area.
-They are easily found in any garden centre and come in a wide array of colours.
+Portulaca reminds me a little bit of a cactus, and it’s one of my go-to solutions for adding colour to an extremely hot area.
+They are easily found in any garden centre and come in a wide variety of colours.